 One of the best ways to encourage your kids to save meaningful passages from the books they read is to do copywork together at the kitchen table.
 Bring your copybook to the table and ask them to bring theirs.
 E. M. Forster (author of A Room with a View and A Passage to India) kept what he called a commonplace book which was published as a record of his reading and thoughts after he died.
 Copying passages is an old practice and a wonderful habit to cultivate in children.

 For young kids, copywork can consist of list-making (birds they’ve seen, Christmas gifts they want, the Lego sets they hope to buy, the American girl doll items they want to collect, the tallest roller coasters in America, and so on).
-Or it can include short passages from a favorite rhyme, poem or bible verse.
+Or it can include short passages from a favorite poem or saying.

 Copywork ought not to cause pain or anxiety or anger.
 A child who finds it very difficult to write might only have the gumption to complete one word in a day (or even one letter!).
 If you follow the Brave Writer philosophy, you’ll recall that we can build on one positive thing.
 We can’t build if all is negativity.
 If your child is totally negative, then there is nothing to do.
 Play cards.